StevenBlack/vocab/README.md

 ### nostrum
-a medicine, especially one that is not considered effective, prepared by an unqualified person.
+A medicine, especially one that is not considered effective, prepared by an unqualified person.